pip-services/pip-services-docs/content/en/node/expressions/tokenizers/generic/generic_comment_state.md

 linkTitle: "GenericCommentState"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    A CommentState object returns a comment from a scanner.
+    A CommentState object that returns a comment from a scanner.
 ---

 **Implements**: [ICommentState](../../icomment_state)